 Does using Edge Secure Network log my browsing activity?

 That depends on Microsoft’s and Cloudflare’s policies.
 Edge Secure Network is designed to protect the privacy of browsing activity within Edge, but you should review the privacy statements to understand any data handling specifics.
-Tunnelbear vpn extension edge
+Ghost vpn edge: a comprehensive guide to Ghost vpn edge features, security, setup, and real-world performance for 2026

 Do I need to pay to use Edge Secure Network?